 Each Equity Operation included in the [relevant] Equity Portfolio shall be covered by a Pari Passu Protection that comprises 50% EU Investment and 50% IP Investment ranking pari passu.

-Equity Operations included in an Equity Portfolio shall be covered by the EU Guarantee up to the aggregate amount of EU Investment, in accordance with this Agreement.
+Each Equity Operation included in an Equity Portfolio shall be covered by the EU Guarantee up to the amount of EU Investment of that Equity Operation, in accordance with this Agreement.

 The Implementing Partner shall ensure the funding required to finance the EU Investment under Equity Operations included in the [relevant] Equity Portfolio.

-Allocation of Equity Reflows
+Allocation of Equity Reflows and recallable amounts

-Any Equity Reflows, other than Recoveries in cases referred to in Article 10.3, received by the Implementing Partner with respect to Equity Operations under the [relevant] Equity Portfolio shall be allocated (after application of any net negative or positive interest and the deduction of any bank charges) pari passu and pro rata between:
+Equity Reflows and any recallable amounts, other than Recoveries in cases referred to in Article 10.3, received by the Implementing Partner with respect to Equity Operations under the [relevant] Equity Portfolio, with the exception of the situation described in the last subparagraph of this Article 10.1, shall be allocated (after application of any net negative or positive interests and the deduction of any bank charges) pari passu and pro rata between:

 the EU Investment, and the amount so allocated shall be treated pursuant to Article 10.2; and